EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/documenting_software.md

 * Create and maintain different types of software documentation - based on its purpose and intended audiences.
 * Include usage examples to help users understand and experiment with the software and showcase different aspects of your software.
-* Automate generating of documentation from your code where possible and publishing it online by using specialised tools (e.g. using {% tool "readthedocs" %}).
+* Automate generation and publishing of documentation from your code where possible using specialised tools (e.g. see general purpose documentation generation, hosting and publishing tool {% tool "readthedocs" %} or [programming language specific documentation tools](#interface-documentation)).
 * Store your documentation with your software project and track it using version control.
-  * {% tool "readthedocs" %} integrates with the version control workflow you likely already use for your code (such as Git and GitHub).
+  * {% tool "readthedocs" %} tool [integrates with the version control workflow](https://docs.readthedocs.com/platform/stable/reference/git-integration.html) you likely already use for your code.
   By treating documentation like code, your team can leverage familiar tools, making it easier to keep your documentation up-to-date.
-Read more on [how to create a *Read the Docs* page](https://everse.software/RSQKit/creating_readthedocs).
+  Read more on [how to use *Read the Docs*][creating_readthedocs].
   * Publishing service {% tool "zenodo" %} integrates with GitHub and can archive your software's documentation automatically with each new release of your software.